- Cap Rate: an Indication of Property Value

 Capitalization Rate = Net Operating Income (NOI) / Current Market Value

-Firstly, it is important to know the Net Operating Income (NOI).
-In effect, NOI indicates the total positive income generated by the investment property.
-Specifically, NOI is what’s remains once Operating Expenses (variable costs and fixed costs) have been paid from Gross Income.
-For example, the following formula reflects this:
+First of all, you must know the Net Operating Income (NOI).
+In effect, NOI shows investment property’s total positive generated income.
+Specifically, NOI is what’s you have after paying Operating Expenses (variable costs and fixed costs) from Gross Income.
+For example, here is a formula:

 NOI = Gross Income – Operating Expenses